Wood Dust Collection Systems for NFPA 660 Compliance

 Exotic & Tropical Hardwoods

-Teak, mahogany, rosewood, and similar species often combine St-2 explosion characteristics with natural chemical compounds that cause respiratory sensitization.
-OSHA requires more stringent controls for these materials, including lower exposure limits in some cases.
-If your facility processes tropical hardwoods, your DHA needs to address both the combustible dust and chemical exposure aspects.
+Teak, mahogany, rosewood and the like often pair St-2 explosion behavior with natural compounds that mess with people’s breathing.
+OSHA gets stricter on these — lower exposure limits in some cases.
+If you’re cutting tropical hardwoods, your DHA has to deal with both the dust explosion side and the chemical exposure side.

-NFPA 660 is the unified standard as of January 2026 — it consolidates NFPA 652, 654, and 664.
-Here’s what it requires for wood manufacturing facilities specifically.
+NFPA 660 is the one standard now — it pulled together 652, 654, and 664.
+Here’s what it comes down to for a wood shop, in four pieces.

 Dust Hazard Analysis (DHA)